project-illium/illium-documentation/docs/developers/covenants.md

 The above example reads an integer from the input state, increments it by one, and saves the new state in the next output, which a covenant enforces must be the same script.

 You can think of this script as a deployed contract.
-The contract has code that runs every time the utxo is spent and it also has state associated with it that can be read and mutated.
+The contract has code that runs every time the utxo is spent, and it also has state associated with it that can be read and mutated.

 Let's take a look at a more practical example.
 The following is vault script.
 It has two keys, a hot key and a cold key.
 The